ruby-amqp/rubymarchhare.info/articles/connecting.md

 ## About this guide

-This guide covers connection to RabbitMQ with HotBunnies, connection error handling, authentication failure handling and related issues.
+This guide covers connection to RabbitMQ with MarchHare, connection error handling, authentication failure handling and related issues.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
-The source is available [on Github](https://github.com/ruby-amqp/hotbunnies.info).
+The source is available [on Github](https://github.com/ruby-amqp/rubymarchhare.info).

 ## What version of Hot Bunnies does this guide cover??